-Cells can be fixed with formaldehyde after labeling with original CellBrite™ or CellBrite™ NIRhttps://biotium.com/product/cellbrite-nir-cytoplasmic-membrane-dye/ dyes.
-Lipophilic carbocyanine dyes like the CellBrite™ and CellBrite™ dyes have also been used to stain cells or tissues after formaldehyde fixation.
+Cells can be fixed with formaldehyde after labeling with the original CellBrite™ or CellBrite™ NIR cytoplasmic membrane dyes.
+Lipophilic carbocyanine dyes like CellBrite™ and CellBrite™ NIR dyes have also been used to stain cells or tissues after formaldehyde fixation.
 Permeabilization of cells with detergents or solvents, or mounting medium containing glycerol may adversely affect staining.
 Permeabilization with digitonin (10 ug/mL to 1 mg/mL) has been reported to be compatible with lipophilic carbocyanine dye staining.
 We’ve seen good results when formaldehyde-fixed cells are permeabilized before staining with CellBrite™ dyes (See Tech Tip: Combining Lipophilic Membrane Dyes with Immunofluorescence).

-CellBrite™ Fix Membrane Stains and MemBrite™ Fix Cell Surface Stains belong to a new class of membrane dyes that covalently label the cell surface.
+CellBrite™ Fix Membrane Stains and MemBrite™ Fix Cell Surface Stains belong to a new class of membrane dyes designed to covalently label the cell surface.
 They can withstand fixation and permeabilization, or fixation with alcohol after labeling of live cells.
-CellBrite™ Fix and MemBrite™ Fix cannot be used to label the plasma membranes of fixed cells or tissues (the dyes label intracellular membranes in fixed cells).View more FAQs
+CellBrite™ Fix and MemBrite™ Fix cannot be used to label the plasma membranes of fixed cells or tissues (the dyes label the cytoplasm in fixed cells).View more FAQs